epinio/epinio/docs/decisions/20231013-authorization-roles.md

     namespace
 ```

-This actions could be **hardcoded** in a yaml file.
-This simplify the management of them, and also the flexibility.
+The actions are **hardcoded** as an embedded yaml file.
+This simplifies their management, and also enhances flexibility.
 An action can have some "dependencies", i.e.: the `namespace` action is a union of the `namespace_show`, `namespace_delete`, and so on.

-Every action will have a set of endpoints that will allow.
-Some Epinio operations are formed by multiple endpoints, i.e. the `app_push` consists of a Create, Update and others.
+Every action lists the set of endpoints it allows.
+Note that some Epinio operations are formed from multiple endpoints, i.e. the `app_push` consists of a Create, Update and others.

 Example of part of the `actions.yaml` file: